|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 In early 1944, flown from Japan via Formosa (Taiwan), Clark Field, Davao Airfield, Ambon (Ambonia) to Hollandia.

 On March 28, 1944 a Ki-46 Dinah with two extra pilots as passengers flew from Rabaul to Hollandia and the same day all returned ferrying two Ki-46 Dinahs (including this aircraft) back to Rabaul as replacements.
-While this Dinah landed, it landed in a bomb crater and was damaged.
+When this Dinah landed, it hit a bomb crater and was damaged.

 By September 1944, this Dinah was repaired and became the only JAAF aircraft in flying condition left at Rabaul.
 Each month, this Dinah was flown on roughly three test flights or local training flights, in addition to other reconnaissance missions flown.

-During the middle of November 1944 this Dinah took off at at 1:00pm piloted by piloted by Captain Nario Iwanaga flying westward at low altitude over Cape Lambert to avoid Allied fighters then climbed to 25,000' to perform perform a photographic reconnaissance missions over the Admiralty Islands flying over the vicinity for roughly ten minute and observed roughly 70 vessels in Seeadler Harbor including battleships, cruisers, aircraft carriers (possibly Auxiliary Floating Dry Docks), destroyers, tankers, cargo vessels and smaller ships.
+During the middle of November 1944 at 1:00pm took off piloted by Captain Nario Iwanaga flying westward at low altitude over Cape Lambert to avoid Allied fighters then climbed to 25,000' to perform perform a photographic reconnaissance missions over the Admiralty Islands flying over the vicinity for roughly ten minute and observed roughly 70 vessels in Seeadler Harbor including battleships, cruisers, aircraft carriers (possibly Auxiliary Floating Dry Docks), destroyers, tankers, cargo vessels and smaller ships.
 Also roughly hundreds of aircraft were observed at the airfields in the vicinity.
 No enemy anti-aircraft fire was noted nor was any interception made although Allied fighters were observed at lower altitude.
 This Dinah returned to land around 5:00pm when Allied fighters patrolling the Rabaul area departed.

 On October 2, 1944 at dawn took off piloted by Captain Nario Iwanaga with radio operator Warrant Officer Kodama Norio on a flight northward at 10,000' to 12,000' flying via Greenwich (Kapingamarangi) but failed to find it then proceeded to Truk delivering dispatches and returned transporting atabrine medicine returning to Rabaul at dusk.
 Each leg of the flight took roughly 3 1/2 to 4 hours.